Overlay

 What is Royal Bank Invest?

 It’s quick and easy to start investing with our online platform Royal Bank Invest.
 You choose from one of five funds, decide how much you’d like to invest – anything from £50 – and whether you’d like to set up regular contributions.
-Then you’re done.
-And if you’d like a little help deciding which fund to choose, our online automated advice service could help.

 Your investment is managed by experts at Coutts who do all the heavy lifting for you.
 Navigating changing market conditions is their job after all.
 They invest on your behalf in a low-cost way and make sure your investment stays at a risk level you’re comfortable with.